You can find 3D models of Asteroidea here.

 Water vascular system

 Sea stars have a water vascular system that supports its body and helps it move about and feed.
-Water is drawn into the water vascular system through the madreporite.
-The water then travels through the stone canal into the central canal and then through the radial canal in each arm.
-There, water pressure is controlled by the ampullae, allowing hundreds of tube feet to extend when filled with water and draw back when the ampullae refill with water from the radial canal.
+Pressure in the water vascular system is controlled through the madreporite.
+From the madreporite, the system connects to the stone canal, the central canal and then the radial canal of each arm (see diagram below).
+There, the localized water pressure is controlled by the ampullae, allowing hundreds of tube feet to extend when filled with water and draw back when the ampullae relax their muscles.
 These suction-cupped feet either pull the sea star along the ocean bottom, or move food particles down the ambulacral groove to the mouth.
 Ambulacral ossicles can close the ambulacral groove to protect internal organs and tube feet from attacks by predators.

 Diagram of sea star internal anatomy.
 Image by: 'CNX OpenStax' (Wikimedia Commons; Creative Commons Attribution-Share Alike 4.0 International License).